nfl-football-ops/Big-Data-Bowl/schema.md

 Files `tracking_gameId_[gameId].csv` contains player tracking data from game `[gameId]`.
 Nearly all plays from `[gameId]` are included; certain plays with insufficient data are dropped.

 -   `time`: Time stamp of play (time, yyyy-mm-dd, hh:mm:ss)
--   `x`: Player position along the long axis of the field, 0 - 120 yards (numeric)
+-   `x`: Player position along the long axis of the field, 0 - 120 yards.
+See Figure 1 below. (numeric)
--   `y`: Player position along the short axis of the field, 0 - 53.3 yards (numeric)
+-   `y`: Player position along the short axis of the field, 0 - 53.3 yards.
+See Figure 1 below. (numeric)
 -   `s`: Speed in yards/second (numeric)
 -   `dis`: Distance traveled from prior time point, in yards (numeric)
 -   `dir`: Angle of player motion (deg), 0 - 360 degrees (numeric)